Teen Internet Statistics

 Teens whose parents have talked to them “a lot” about online safety are less likely to consider meeting face to face with someone they met on the Internet (12% vs. 20%).

 Teens are showing some signs of making safer, smarter choices online.

-- While 16% of teens say they have considered meeting face-to-face with someone they’ve talked to only online, that marks a significant drop compared to the 30% of teens who were considering such a meeting in 2006.
-In 2007, 8% of teens say they actually have met in person with someone from the Internet, down from 14% in 2006.
+While 16% of teens say they have considered meeting face-to-face with someone they’ve talked to only online, that marks a significant drop compared to the 30% of teens who were considering such a meeting.
+8% of teens say they actually have met in person with someone from the Internet, down from 14% in from the previous year.